 The maximum period of time that may elapse between a campaign event and conversion, in order for the conversion to be attributed to a Rokt campaign.

-The segment of customers eligible to see the offers of a campaign, based on targeting criteria such as gender, age, and location.
+A group of users you want to target with offers from a campaign based on targeting criteria such as gender, age, and location.

 The amount an advertiser is prepared to pay for a referral on the Rokt platform for a particular target audience.

 The event that causes an advertiser to incur spend on the Rokt platform.
 The most common billing type is cost per referral, meaning spend is incurred when Rokt generates a referral for the advertiser.

 A collection of audiences and creatives that share the same marketing objective and draw from the same budget.